AdarshSuryvanshi/Health-Monitering-System-for-Community/README.md

 ## Problem Statement
 Many patients struggle to book nearby doctor appointments due to:
-*Poorly structured healthcare systems
+1)Poorly structured healthcare systems
-*Long wait times
+2)Long wait times
-*Difficulty using online platforms, especially in underdeveloped areas
+3)Difficulty using online platforms, especially in underdeveloped areas

 ## Proposed Solution
 Our app solves this by providing:

-*Search doctors by specialty
+1)Search doctors by specialty
-*Book appointments based on real-time availability *In-app chat for direct communication
+2)Book appointments based on real-time availability 3)In-app chat for direct communication
-*User-friendly design for smooth navigation
+4)User-friendly design for smooth navigation
 This system simplifies appointment management, reduces frustration, and enhances the doctor-patient relationship.

 ## Tech Stack